Welcome to StudioKY.

 I explain a bit more about polymer clay in jewellery design here.

-Currently I am exploring resin.
+I also enjoy the results of working with another of the "new age" polymers - epoxy resin.
 I use it to encapsulate polymer clay, found objects or as a medium to capture photographic images (without the paper).
 The results are elegant and the detail superb.

-I used to sculpture and I love working with wire so nowdays I often make my own findings, decorative and structural elements.
+I used to sculpture and I love working with wire so nowdays I often hand form my findings, decorative and structural elements.
 Mostly I use sterling silver.
 Wire, purchased or handformed can be gently shaped by you to suit you.
 Each of us is a different shape and jewellery will hang differently on different people.
 You might just want it to hang it differently to how I display it.
 You should feel confident in adjusting your piece to meet your own needs.